TabbyML/tabby/README.md

 ### C++

 To enable the tests, you should configure the project with `cmake -DWITH_TESTS=ON`.
-This will enable the executable `tests/ctranslate2_test` which runs all tests using Google Test.
-The binary expects the path to the test data as argument:
+The binary `tests/ctranslate2_test` runs all tests using Google Test.
+It expects the path to the test data as argument:

 ```bash
 ./tests/ctranslate2_test ../tests/data